oreLINK/IUT-Yahztee/README.md

 ## English

-Javascript project of the semester 3 of IUT Informatique, creation of the Yahtzee game in JS.
+Javascript project of the semester 3 of IUT science of computer, creation of the Yahtzee game in JS.

 ![#ffa500](https://placehold.it/15/ffa500/000000?text=+)   *Ongoing project*